 Storage.
-Hydroxocobalamin should be kept in a tightly closed container, protected from light and stored at a temperature between 2° and 8°C.
+Hydroxocobalamin chloride or sulfate should be kept in a tightly closed container, protected from light, and stored at a temperature between 2° and 8°C.

 Labelling.
-The designation on the container should state whether the substance is in the anhydrous or hydrated form.
+The designation on the container should state whether the substance is the chloride or the sulfate salt.

 Additional information.
-In aqueous solution, Hydroxocobalamin exists as hydroxocobamide in equilibrium with the hydrated ionic form.
-The anhydrous form of Hydroxocobalamin is very hygroscopic.
-Even in the absence of light, it is gradually degraded on exposure to a humid atmosphere, the decomposition being faster at higher temperatures.
+Even in the absence of light, Hydroxocobalamin chloride and Hydroxocobalamin sulfate are gradually degraded on exposure to a humid atmosphere, the decomposition being faster at higher temperatures.